lydialucchesi/smallsets/README.md

 min](https://www.youtube.com/watch?v=I_ksOv6rj1Y)) YouTube video provide an introduction to the project.

-**Do you use R or Python to preprocess datasets for analyses?** The Smallset Timeline (or Timeline) is a practical visualisation to document and communicate your data preprocessing decisions. `smallsets` is the R package for creating a Smallset Timeline for your R or Python preprocessing script.
+**Do you use R or Python to preprocess datasets for analyses?**
+`smallsets` is an R package that transforms your R or Python preprocessing script into a Smallset Timeline, so that you can document and share your preprocessing decisions in a practical manner.

 *If you have questions about using `smallsets` or would like help building a Smallset Timeline, please email Lydia at
 <Lydia.Lucchesi@anu.edu.au>.*

-## Installation
+## Installation in R

 ``` r
 remotes::install_github(repo = "lydialucchesi/smallsets")